 During her studies at Trinity Laban, Anna has been a member of the Early Music Ensemble, singing at the Greenwich Early Music Festival, and the chamber choir, performing in various venues including the Barbican, Chelmsford Cathedral and the Cutty Sark.

-Future engagements include alto soloist in Pergolesi's Stabat Mater with the Isca Ensemble and recitals for the Claygate Arts Festival and St.Michael the Archangel Church, Southampton.
+Future engagements include alto soloist in Pergolesi's Stabat Mater with the Isca Ensemble, recitals for the Claygate Arts Festival and St.Michael the Archangel Church, Southampton and mezzo-soprano soloist for a concert at St John's Smith Square, London.

 Alongside her performing career, Anna teaches regularly around London and Surrey.